kontenta/kontour/README.md

 admin users, and a separate Laravel User Provider and Guard to go with that.

 1. Create an Eloquent model and table.
-   The simplest way is to make copies of Laravel's `app/User.php` model and the `create_users_table` migration in `database\migrations` and modify them to your needs.
+   The simplest way is to make copies of Laravel's original `app/User.php` model and `database/migrations/2014_10_12_000000_create_users_table.php` migration and modify them to your needs.
 2. Make sure the model implements `Kontenta\Kontour\Contracts\AdminUser`, perhaps by extending `Kontenta\Kontour\Auth\AdminUser`.
 3. Edit `config/auth.php` to add a Guard, User Provider and perhaps a password